mohitmaddhesiya/CRUD/README.md

  </dependency>

 ### isInstrumentationAvailable()
-Just before creating a registry for each component. we can include isInstrumentationAvailable method to check class path for Micrometer. isInstrumentationAvailable methd provided by Project Reactor.
+Just before creating a registry for each component. we can include isInstrumentationAvailable method to check class path for Micrometer. isInstrumentationAvailable method provided by Project Reactor.

 Metrics.isInstrumentationAvailable();  // It will return true or false

-### create LoggerMeterRegistry
+### Create LoggerMeterRegistry

+For each dataconn component whose metrics we want to capture and log, an instance of LoggingMeterRegistry needs to be created.

 LoggingMeterRegistry oneSimpleMeter = new LoggingMeterRegistry();  // for using default configuration LoggingMeterRegistry oneSimpleMeter = new LoggingMeterRegistry(new CustomConfig(), Clock.SYSTEM); // for using custom config for LoggerMeterRegistry

+### LogBack.xml

+Create a FileAppender in logback.xml for each component in DataConn.
+Attach the logger for LoggingMeterRegistry class with the defined FileAppender.
+We can also write headers to the file.

 ### Flux default metrics
 For flux default metrics , we have to add registry

 io.micrometer.core.instrument.Metrics.addRegistry(oneSimpleMeter);

-Create a FileAppender in logback.xml for each component in DataConn.
-Attach the logger for LoggingMeterRegistry class with the defined FileAppender.
-We can also write headers to the file.

 ## Example

 ```groovy